 The St. Charles County Highway Department maintains and improves existing public county roads, as well as constructs new roads, provides snow removal and oversight of the public RIGHT-OF-WAY.

 The department is comprised of approximately 115 employees in both the field and office and is comprised of laborers, equipment operators, technicians and engineers.
+Watch the video below to learn more about the department and its responsibilities.

 County Street / Road